rubenbase/radix-contacts-app/README.md

 You can find comments across the code explaining a bit on why I did that particular thing in that way or `"TODO:"` comments of what I would do in a real case scenario or with more time.

-Unfortunaly I can't spend a lot of time doing this type of exercises since apart from my current position I do work on the side and you can probably notice the difference of the Password components (had better encapsulation and rehusability) vs the contacts one (had to put the sixth gear to complete the CRUD before going to sleep lol, so the Icons are not even created into components, etc).
+Unfortunaly I can't spend a lot of time doing this type of exercises since apart from my current position I do work on the side and you can probably notice the difference of the Password components (had better encapsulation and rehusability) vs the contacts one (had to put the sixth gear to complete the CRUD before going to sleep lol, so the Icons are not even created into components, you can start seeing `:any` etc).

-Next steps would be adding more error handling, add some logger solution like morgan, to keep it safe we would need a backend to store the keys for hashing since the front is never safe, add validation for the data inputs, tests...
+Next steps would be adding more error handling, add some logger solution like morgan, to keep it safe we would need a backend to store the keys for hashing since the front is never safe, add validation for the data inputs, tests, better typing...

 Feel free to ask any questions about the code.